 Here’s What You Do

 First...you have a beer.
 Prepare the cook, prepare the ingredients.
 That starts by fully understanding the recipe.
 So, get a beer and sit down and read the recipe all the way through while you drink it.
-Know what ingredients and equipment you need, see how to prep them and then learn what you’re going to do with all of it.
-Once you've figured that out, preform your mise en place and you are ready to go.
+Know what ingredients and equipment you need, see how to prep them and then learn what you will do with all of it.
+Once you've figured that out, perform your mise en place and you are ready to go.

 It’s a simple process if you are prepared.
 The oysters and their juice will be started in a Dutch oven with fresh herbs.
 Then you will build a cream-based soup to which the oyster goodness will be added at the right time.